christophberger/start/README.md

 By default, *start* looks for a configuration file in the following places:

-* In the path defined through the environment variable <APPLICATION>PATH
+* In the path defined through the environment variable <APPLICATION>_CFGPATH
-* In the application's directory
+* In the working directory
 * In the user's home directory

-The name can be either <application>.toml or .<application> (the latter form is preferred when used in a user's home dir on Unix-like systems).
+The name of the configuration file is either <application>.toml or .<application> (the latter form is preferred when used in a user's home dir on Unix-like systems).

 You can also set a custom name:

-	start.UseConfigFile("<your_cfg_file_name>")
+	start.UseConfigFile("<your_config_file>")

-If <your_cfg_file_name> is just a name, *start* searches for this file in the places listed above.
-You can, however, also specify a complete (absolute) path to the file (including the name).
+*start* then searches for this file name in the places listed above.

+You may as well specify a full path to your configuration file:

+	start.UseConfigFile("<path_to_your_config_file>")

+The above places do not get searched in this case.

+Or simply set <APPLICATION>_CFGPATH to a path of your choice.
+If this path does not end in ".toml", *start* assumes that the path is a directory and tries to find "<application>.toml" in this directory.

 The configuration file is a [TOML](https://github.com/toml-lang/toml) file.
-By convention, all of the application's global variables go into the [globals] section.
-Besides this section, you can include other sections as well.
+By convention, all of the application's global variables are top-level "key=value" entries, outside any section.
+Besides this,  you can include your own sections as well.
 This is useful if you want to provide defaults for more complex data structures (arrays, tables, nested settings, etc).
+Access the parsed TOML document directly if you want to read values from TOML sections.

 *start* uses [toml-go](https://github.com/laurent22/toml-go) for parsing the config file.
-The parsed contents are available via a property named "cfg", and you can use toml-go methods for accessing the contents (after having invoked `start.Parse()`or `start.Up()`):
+The parsed contents are available via a property named "CfgFile", and you can use toml-go methods for accessing the contents (after having invoked `start.Parse()`or `start.Up()`):

-	langs := start.cfg.GetArray("colors")
+	langs := start.CfgFile.GetArray("colors")
-	langs := start.cfg.GetDate("publish")
+	langs := start.CfgFile.GetDate("publish")

 (See the toml-go project for all avaialble methods.)